prabhuignoto/marley-spoon/README.md

   yarn dev
 ```

-## To build & start the Projects in production mode
+## To build & start the apps in production mode

 Building the node app